 Clothing uses the continental European sizing system, while Brazil has its own system of shoe sizing.
 Decent clothes for people – particularly women – who are larger or taller than average can be hard to find.

 Supermarkets have improved enormously in recent years.
 Most have a huge selection of fruit and vegetables, many of which you will never have seen before.
 Meat is generally good quality and relatively cheap.
 Staples such as rice, beans and pasta are also very competitively priced.
-The choice of ready meals is still fairly limited and “luxury” items, such as breakfast cereals, savoury snacks and biscuits, can be expensive.
+The choice of ready meals is growing fast, but “luxury” items, such as breakfast cereals, savoury snacks and biscuits, can be expensive.
 Bread is good, although there is not the selection you would find elsewhere.
+Another legacy of the Olympics is the arrival of the sandwich in Brazil - some supermarkets even sell ready-made versions, although some of the fillings may seem a little unusual at first.

 What to Do and Where to Go